Koga

 r second(arg1 arg2);

-To invoke a method, the Reference makes a symbol using the methodName argument.
-It uses this symbol index to add a table lookup instruction, getting the method addr at runtime.
+Looking at Reference invoke.
+It makes a symbol using the methodName argument.
+It uses this symbol index to add a table lookup instruction, getting the method address at runtime.
 It then invokes an admin instruction to create a new task.
 Copies over the arguments to this tasks memory space.
 It then invokes an admin instruction to schedule the new task.

 }